joshuamichaelhall/devops-career-dashboard/docs/INSTALLATION.md

 This document provides comprehensive installation instructions for the DevOps Career Dashboard, including various deployment options and troubleshooting steps.

+## Privacy and Data Ownership

+When installing this dashboard, you should understand these key privacy features:

+- **Private data**: All your personal career data stays on your system only
+- **Authentication**: You'll create your own admin credentials during setup
+- **Clean repository**: Cloning this repository does not give others access to your data
+- **Environment separation**: Sensitive configuration stays in your local `.env` file

+These features ensure that **only you can update your dashboard data** while allowing others to use the codebase for their own career tracking.

 ## Local Installation

 ### Prerequisites